KYRGYZ REPUBLIC

 WTO Telecom Reference Paper

-Japan has appended the World Trade Organization (WTO) Telecom Reference Paper to its schedule of commitments.
+The Kyrgyz Republic has appended the World Trade organization (WTO) Telecom Reference Paper to its schedule of commitments.

 Coverage Telecommunications sector